ARTICLE 4

 meet your potential employees.
 The assessment centre is testing how well you can

-, while not being pushy, judgemental or outspoken.
+communicate and lead, while not being pushy, judgemental or outspoken.
 The employers

 want you to rise to the occasion and convey any ideas that you have for the specific task.